chandarepo/react-redux-demo/README.md

-#This project Connects back end SpringBoot API
+#This project Connects back end SpringBoot API.

-Used React-Redux Axios.
+Used React-Hook, Redux, Axios.

 to_do: state managed through Redux-saga,
 Materil-ui for individual component